cyk990422/Efficient-Audio-Gesture/README.md

 ```

 ## Acknowledgement
 The pytorch implementation of HoloGest is based on [ExpGest](https://github.com/cyk990422/ExpGest).
-We use some parts of the knowledgement from [SiDDMs](https://arxiv.org/abs/2306.12511) and some part of code from [DIDiffGes].
+We use some parts of the knowledgement from [SiDDMs](https://arxiv.org/abs/2306.12511) and some part of code from [DIDiffGes](https://arxiv.org/abs/2503.17059).
 We thank all the authors for their impressive works!

 ## Contact
 For technical questions, please contact cyk19990422@gmail.com